m3mentomor1/PostgreSQL-DB_for-Hotel-Room-Booking-System/README.md

 This Entity-Relationship Diagram (ERD) is made with [Eraser](https://www.eraser.io/).

-The database schema includes the following tables:
+The database includes the following tables:
 - **customers**: Stores customer details.
 - **rooms**: Manages room inventory.
 - **bookings**: Tracks room reservations and links customers to rooms.